EPL GW-11: Best FPL Differentials

 Ownership: 1.4%

-While his more famous teammates like Mohamed Salah and Darwin Nunez steal the spotlight, Jota has quietly been delivering impressive performances.
+While his more famous Liverpool teammates like Mo Salah and Darwin Nunez steal the spotlight, Jota has been quietly delivering impressive performances.
 He’s a goal-scoring threat and can be a game-changer.
-Jota has only played 90min once this season, but with Luis Diaz still dealing with the tragedy of his parents’ kidnapping in Colombia, Jota looks likely to make the S-11 this week and the matchup is good.
+Jota has played a full 90 only once this season, but with Luis Diaz still dealing with the tragedy of his parents’ kidnapping in Colombia, Jota looks likely to make the starting-XI this week, and the match-up is good.

 ~